cs107-anonymous-cats/cs107-FinalProject/docs/documentation.md

 Will be laid out as follows:
 ![](directory_structure.png)

+The most major files and directories are shown here. *docs* contains all documentation files, *src* contains source code for **autodiff**, and *tests* contain testing suite. *dist* contains the package build.

 #### Modules
 **autodiff** module contains the scalar and vector classes for both forward mode and reverse mode of automatic differentiation.